640 South State StreetDover, Delaware 19901

 Easily palpated (felt) pulsation of the artery located in the groin area (femoral artery) or on the back of the knee (popliteal artery), pain in the leg, sores on the feet or lower legs

 The symptoms of an aneurysm may resemble other medical conditions or problems.
 Always consult your doctor for more information.

-Selection of a type of diagnostic examination is related to the location of the aneurysm.
-In addition to a complete medical history and physical examination, diagnostic procedures for an aneurysm may include any, or a combination, of the following:
+What tests you’ll have depends on the location of the aneurysm.
+In addition to a complete medical history and physical exam, diagnostic procedures for an aneurysm may include any, or a combination, of the following:

 Specific treatment will be determined by your doctor based on:

 Treatment options for an aneurysm may include one or more of the following:

 A dissection is a tear in the artery wall that separates the 3 layers of the wall caused by the ballooning of an aneurysm.